top of page

 MY STRATEGY

-I'm very inspired by Phil Town and his Rule 1 investing.
+I am very inspired by Phil Town and his Rule 1 investing.
 I utilize the tools provided in his books.
-If you wish to delve deeper into the subject matter, I highly recommend purchasing his books and exploring his website.
+If you wish to delve deeper into the subject matter, I highly recommend purchasing his books.

 Ok, let's go through this.
 Once you read my blog post on how I value companies, you will see that I refer to something called a "moat" and different metrics.
 I will go through them shortly.

-A moat means that a company has a competitive advantage that protects their business from other companies.
+A moat signifies that a company possesses a competitive advantage that shields its business from other companies.
 A moat can serve various purposes for a business.
-It can be a Brand Moat, where consumers trust the brand.
-It can also be a Secret Moat, where the company holds a patent or trade secret.
-Another type is the Toll Moat, where a company has exclusive control of a market.
-There is also the Switching Moat, where a product is such an integral part of a consumer's life that it is not worth switching.
-Lastly, there is the Price Moat, where a company can offer a product at a lower price compared to their competitors.
+It can be a brand moat, where consumers trust the brand.
+It can also be a secret moat, where the company holds a patent or trade secret.
+Another type is the toll moat, where a company has exclusive control of a market.
+There is also the concept of the switching moat, where a product becomes such an integral part of a consumer's life that it is not worth switching.
+Lastly, there is the price moat, where a company can offer a product at a lower price compared to its competitors.

 The numbers are: